guide

 These figures don’t include heating.
 If your home uses electric heating, then the figures would obviously be much higher.
 Of course, knowing how you compare won’t help you reduce your electricity use that much.
 For that we’ll need to dig into the data a little more.

-What is a typical household’s electricity use?
+What's a typical home's electricity use?

 To find out more about Economy 7, take a look at our focused guides.